bitdeep/cv/README.md

 ## [Xexlabs](https://xexlabs.com/)

-- Developed and implemented smart contracts for the XEX token and Xexadon NFT ecosystem.
+- Developed and implemented smart contracts for the `xex` token and `xexadon` NFT ecosystem.
-- Engineered the Xexaverse Game Contracts, integrating XEX rewards with gamified mechanics.
+- Engineered the `xexverse` Game Contracts, integrating XEX rewards with gamified mechanics.
 - Designed and implemented the Xexadon staking system with scalable rewards and boost mechanics.
 - Created the ELX Refinement system, a lottery-style token conversion mechanism with tiered risk categories.
 - Developed the ELX Jackpot system for luck-based token distribution with emission halving mechanics.